Little Girl Lost (The Twilight Zone): Theoretical basis

 Although not intended by the writers, the hole into the other dimension was later given as an example of a "Riemannian cut", which is a type of wormhole formed when two spaces join at the same set of points.

 Music

 Bernard Herrmann's score for the episode is written for an unusual chamber ensemble of four flutes (doubling on piccolos, and alto and bass flutes), four harps, percussion (one player, utilizing tambourine, tam-tams, and vibraphone), and viola d'amore.
 It has been performed as a concert suite by the San Francisco Composers Chamber Orchestra.

-The director of this episode, Paul Stewart, played butler Raymond in the first film Herrmann scored, Citizen Kane.
+The episode's director, Paul Stewart, worked with Herrmann as associate producer of Orson Welles's The Mercury Theatre on the Air and played the butler Raymond in the first film Herrmann scored, Citizen Kane.